G-Core/product-documentation/documentation/cloud/virtual-instances/troubleshooting/troubleshoot-issues-with-ssh-connection.md

 Also, for SSH connection, you should set up a rule to allow incoming SSH connections over TCP on a given port.

 In the default group, which is configured by default for all users, the above settings are initially set.
-You can choose this firewall group while creating a virtual machine if you have difficulties with the configuration of a custom one.
+You can choose this firewall group while creating a Virtual Machine if you have difficulties with the configuration of a custom one.

 ## **Incorrectly added SSH key.
 Errors: Connection refused.**